grvcTeam/aerialcore_planning/human_aware_collaboration_planner/README.md

 To test if the system is working correctly you can launch a simulation and order tasks or unespected events by executing Makefile recipes.

-**Note**: The number of UAVs in the simulation can be configured by editing the first argument of launch/simulation.launch.
-Giving values from 1 to 5.
+**Note**: Simulation.launch file has some parameters to facilitate the configuration of the simulations, having parameters to select the number of UAVs, the Gazebo world, debug modes and some other things.
+See the heading of the file to know the different world options.

 ```
 make launch